 What is CPRA and How Does it Affect CCPA?

-This past November, Californians voted to pass Proposition 24, also known as the California Privacy Rights Act (CPRA).
-With 56 percent of the vote, this legislation will act as an expansion of the California Consumer Protection Act (CCPA) which went into effect on January 1, 2020.
+In November 2020, Californians voted to pass Proposition 24, also known as the California Privacy Rights Act (CPRA).
+With 56 percent of the vote, this legislation will act as an expansion of the California Consumer Privacy Act (CCPA), which went into effect on January 1, 2020.

 - The right to know about the personal information a business collects about them and how it is used and shared;